institutional access

 Published loading...Updated

-• Trading standards manager Graeme Paton warned counterfeit toys pose dangers like chemical exposure and choking hazards and urged consumers to stay vigilant.
+• Trading standards manager Graeme Paton urged consumers to be vigilant, warning these counterfeit toys pose dangers including chemical exposure and choking hazards.

 Insights by Ground AI